 In 2022, 12% of grocery sales in the United States were online, defined as orders placed online for pickup or delivery.
-Within online grocery sales, pickup fulfillment method accounts for 45% of total online sales while delivery accounts for 55%.
+125 Within online grocery sales, pickup fulfillment method accounts for 46% of total online sales while delivery accounts for 54%.
 While delivery has consistently grown faster than pickup on a market level since 2020, pickup is expected to continue to be a meaningful component of the online grocery market, as it appeals to more value-oriented consumers focused on minimizing fees but who still want the convenience of online grocery.

 Given the enterprise market structure of grocery retail, the majority of online sales are processed through traditional grocery retailers' owned and operated online storefronts.
-While GTV processed through traditional retailers' owned and operated online storefronts consisted of 95% of the pickup market, it accounted for 42% of the delivery market.114
+While GTV processed through traditional retailers' owned and operated online storefronts consisted of 95% of the pickup market, it accounted for 48% of the delivery market.
+127

-The remaining 5% and 58% of the online grocery sales market for pickup and delivery, respectively, occurred on digital-first platforms115.
-While certain digital-first platforms own and manage inventory, we distinguish them from traditional retailers because digital-first platforms are purpose built to operate eCommerce businesses.
+The remaining 5% and 52% of online grocery sales for pickup and delivery, respectively, occurred on digital-first platforms.
+128 While certain digital-first platforms own and manage inventory, we distinguish them from traditional retailers because digital-first platforms are purpose built to operate eCommerce businesses.
 We believe this data highlights the strength of digital-first platforms in delivery, and that pickup is a large and untapped opportunity for digital-first platforms.

 The combination of Instacart Marketplace and Instacart Enterprise Platform enables us to power online transactions across channel types, whether orders are placed on Instacart Marketplace or on our retail partners' owned and operated online storefronts.
-This advantage results in our leading share of sales among the digital-first platforms that represent 34% of the online grocery sales market.
-Our broader Instacart Enterprise Platform allows us to serve the other 66% of the online grocery sales market, powering our retail partners' owned and operated online storefronts and helping them grow their share of online grocery sales.
-117
+This advantage results in our leading share of sales among the digital-first

 Based on data provided by YipitData.
-For the period from February 1, 2022 to January 31, 2023.
-Sales data are based on email receipts for online transactions from certain of the top 30 U.S. grocery retailers in 2021 by market share, based on CSG sales data and for which representative data were available to YipitData, as well as online transactions from select online grocery platforms, including Instacart.
+For the period from July 1, 2022 to June 30, 2023.
+Sales data are based on email receipts for online transactions from select U.S. grocery retailers for which representative data were available to YipitData, as well as online transactions from select online grocery platforms, including Instacart.
 YipitData's affiliate collects the email receipts from consumers who have opted to provide YipitData's affiliate with access to such receipts.
 YipitData's affiliate does not apply any other selection criteria or parameters for which consumers can opt in and provide data.
 While the number of consumers providing data to YipitData's affiliate fluctuates over time depending on various factors, including which consumers have opted in, over the time period for which data were collected, the total number was greater than 1,000,000 consumers.
-For Instacart, the data exclude transactions on retailers' owned and operated online storefronts powered by Carrot Storefront Pro and Instacart APIs and include transactions on retailers' owned and operated online storefronts powered by Carrot Storefront.
+For Instacart, the data exclude transactions on retailers' owned and operated online storefronts powered by Storefront Pro and Instacart APIs and include transactions on retailers' owned and operated online storefronts powered by Storefront.
 The data also reflect certain additional adjustments for non-representative transactions (such as duplicate orders) and overrepresented geographies.
 Because the data are based only on email purchase receipts from consumers who have opted to provide data to YipitData's affiliate, the data represent only a sample of consumers and may not be representative of online sales for all consumers on each platform or at each retailer for the measurement period.

-14 YipitData.
-See footnote 113 for additional information.
+YipitData.
+See footnote 126 for additional information.